bntoine/Vibe_Ribbon/README.md

 I wanted to play custom songs in Vib-Ribbon because I think it's a pretty cool game so I made [a quick one liner](#as-a-one-liner) to convert my music and I thought that I might as well make a little script to do it for me and share it.

 You can get both the japanese and PAL versions of the game on the internet archive (I have however not tested the versions hosted there).
+### How it do?
+You will get a folder with the name you specified when executing the script containing one file per song plus one .cue file.
+For more precise information on what the files are converted to and the format of the .cue file refer to [the pastebin](https://pastebin.com/iFZKHbyH).

 **What emulator does it work with?**